7 Things to Do When Planning a Mission Trip for Teens

 - Consider distance and destination.

 How far do you want to travel?
 Will a long road trip build your group unity for the rest of the year?
 Does it fit the budget?
 How does the host church/community fit into the progression or rhythm of your mission strategy?
 Are you looking to move your students outside their typical environment (rural, urban, suburban, ethnicity, etc.) or teach them how others in a very similar environment love their community?
-Check out this list of mission trip locations for teens in the US and Canada.
+Check out this list of mission trip locations for teens in the US and Canada or this list of 5 different types of impactful teen mission trips.

 - Budget carefully.